Demonity11/CHIP-8-Interpreter/README.md

 What can I say?
 This was a really fun project to make.
 I am currently a first-semester Computer Science student at **UFERSA (Campus Mossoró)**.
 My trajectory until now was deciding that I want to be a graphics programmer, so after that I started learning C++ from [learncpp.com](https://www.learncpp.com/) (C++ is not my first language) and got a solid base to work on.

 Nonetheless, there is more to learn.
 I began this project because I wanted to build something; I was really anxious to do that.
 It was fun to apply bitwise operations, break my head thinking how to use the graphics library SFML, create a debugger via Dear ImGui and code C++ in general.
-This entire project was developed on a Windows desktop with plenty of performance, allowing for a smooth and focused workflow.

 From now on, I want to learn more about C++ so that I can learn my first graphics API, **OpenGL**, and begin my next project.
 I really am excited for this.
 Last, but no less important, I wanted to thank my friend **Kailany** for doing this simple pixel art for the rom selection screen.
 I didn't want to bother her, so I asked for something real simple.